Julius and Ethel Rosenberg: Execution

 The execution was delayed from the scheduled date of June 18 because Supreme Court Associate Justice William O. Douglas had granted a stay of execution on the previous day.
 This stay resulted from intervention in the case by Fyke Farmer, a Tennessee lawyer whose efforts had been scorned by Bloch.
 The execution was scheduled for 11 p.m. the evening of June 19, during the Sabbath, which begins and ends around sunset.

 Bloch asked for more time, filing a complaint that execution on the Sabbath offended the defendants' Jewish heritage.
 Rhoda Laks, another attorney on the Rosenbergs' defense team, also made this argument before Judge Kaufman.
 The defense's strategy backfired.
 Kaufman, who stated his concerns about executing the Rosenbergs on the Sabbath, rescheduled the execution for 8 p.m.—before sunset and the Sabbath—the regular time for executions at Sing Sing where they were being held.

 On June 19, 1953, Julius died from the first electric shock.
 Ethel's execution did not go smoothly.
 After she was given the normal course of three electric shocks, attendants removed the strapping and other equipment only to have doctors determine that her heart was still beating.
 Two more electric shocks were applied, and at the conclusion eyewitnesses reported that smoke rose from her head.
 The Rosenbergs were the only American civilians executed for espionage during the Cold War.
 The funeral services were held in Brooklyn on June 21.
 The Rosenbergs are buried at Wellwood Cemetery, a Jewish cemetery in Pinelawn, New York.
 The Times reported that 500 people attended and some 10,000 stood outside:

 The bodies had been brought from Sing Sing prison by the national "Rosenberg committee" which undertook the funeral arrangements, and an all-night vigil was held in one of the largest mortuary chapels in Brooklyn.
 Many hundreds of people filed past the biers.
 Most of them clearly regarded the Rosenbergs as martyred heroes and more than 500 mourners attended to-day's services, while a crowd estimated at 10,000 stood outside in burning heat.
 Mr. Bloch [their counsel], who delivered one of the main orations, bitterly exclaimed that America was "living under the heel of a military dictator garbed in civilian attire": the Rosenbergs were "Sweet.
 Tender.
 And Intelligent" and the course they took was one of "courage and heroism."

-In 1953, socialist historian W. E. B. Du Bois wrote a poem titled "The Rosenbergs", which began "Crucify us, Vengeance of God, as we crucify two more Jews" and ended "Who has been crowned on yonder stair?
+In 1953, W. E. B. Du Bois wrote a poem titled "The Rosenbergs", which began "Crucify us, Vengeance of God, as we crucify two more Jews" and ended "Who has been crowned on yonder stair?
 Red Resurrection?
 Or Black Despair?"